andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/fundamentals-of-nsnotificationcenter-in-swift.md

 ### First things first: What _is_ this thing?

-When I first heard `NSNotificationCenter`, I thought &#8220;push notifications&#8221;.
+When I first heard `NSNotificationCenter`, I thought "push notifications&#8221;.
 However, `NSNotificationCenter` has nothing to do with sending or receiving push notifications in iOS.
 Rather, it is a communication tool internal to your app.
 It provides a way for one instance of a class/struct to notify one or more _other_ class/struct instances about something.
 The goal in doing this is to enable those 1+ other class or struct instances to take appropriate action based the communication they receive.
-An common analogy comes to mind: think &#8220;radio tower&#8221;. `NSNotificationCenter` is the central hub that acts as a _broadcaster_ of notifications.
+An common analogy comes to mind: think "radio tower&#8221;. `NSNotificationCenter` is the central hub that acts as a _broadcaster_ of notifications.
 If that still seems vague, hang tight – seeing the example below should help it all come together for you.

 <a name="should-i-use-it" class="jump-target"></a>

 ### Should I use it?

-Before diving into the basic workflow, it's worth asking, &#8220;Should I use `NSNotificationCenter`, or is there some other option that's more appropriate for my app's internal communication needs?&#8221;
+Before diving into the basic workflow, it's worth asking, "Should I use `NSNotificationCenter`, or is there some other option that's more appropriate for my app's internal communication needs?&#8221;

 It is often the case that there is more than one way to solve a problem in software development, and it's no different with `NSNotificationCenter`.
 There is more than one way to accomplish instance-to-instance communication at run-time.
 I've written about two such forms of communication in my post titled [NSNotificationCenter vs Delegation – An Analysis][2].
 It may be worth reading up on, just to make sure you're using the right tool for the right kind of communication.